-Post-traumatic stress disorder -- or PTSD -- describes anxiety caused by the exposure to either death or near-death circumstances (such as fires, floods, earthquakes, shootings, assault, automobile accidents, or wars) or to events that threaten one's own or another person's physical well-being.
+Posttraumatic stress disorder -- or PTSD -- was considered to be a type of anxiety disorder in earlier versions of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders.
+But in 2013, PTSD was reclassified as its own condition.
+It describes a range of emotional reactions caused by exposure to either death or near-death circumstances (such as fires, floods, earthquakes, shootings, assault, automobile accidents, or wars) or to events that threaten one's own or another person's physical well-being.
 The traumatic event is re-experienced with fear of feelings of helplessness or horror and may appear in thoughts and dreams.
 Common behaviors include the following:

-Avoiding activities, places, or people associated with the triggering event
+- Avoiding activities, places, or people associated with the event

 Symptoms such as chest pain, shortness of breath, palpitations, dizziness, fainting, and weakness should not be automatically attributed to anxiety and require evaluation by a doctor.